National Museum of Indonesia: Temporary exhibition

 The Majapahit Exhibition in 2007 was meant to revisit the archaeological aspect, cultural and historic legacy of Majapahit as the center of a great civilization in the archipelago.
-The artefacts being displayed in this exhibition among others are the Negarakretagama manuscript, the statue of Raden Wijaya depicted as Harihara from Candi Simping, pieces of pottery, ceramics, temple bas-reliefs and building foundations dated from Majapahit period.
+The artefacts displayed in this exhibition included the Negarakretagama manuscript, the statue of Raden Wijaya depicted as Harihara from Candi Simping, pottery, ceramics, temple bas-reliefs and building foundations dating from the Majapahit period.
 The Kedatuan Sriwijaya exhibition held in November 2017 focussed on the Srivijaya maritime empire in its relation to global spice trade.

 Indonesian Heritage Society

 The Indonesian Heritage Society is a non-profit organization which promotes interest in and knowledge of Indonesia's cultural heritage.
 Formed by and for members of the multinational community of Jakarta in 1970, it is involved in projects supporting the National Museum.
 Activities include: